Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What’s the rental market like in your area?

-If your business is located in a large urban area like New York City, where rents are high, it may make more sense to buy, since your mortgage payments may be equivalent — or even lower than — your rent would be.
+Beyond overall market conditions, take a close look at local rent levels and how quickly they’re changing.
+If your business is located in a large urban area like New York City, where rents are high, it may make more sense to buy, since your mortgage payments may be equivalent — or even lower than — what you would pay to lease comparable space.

-Madison Sutton, a commercial and residential real estate salesperson at Serhant, pointed out that instead of paying $10,000 or more each month for rent, business owners could be building equity while protecting themselves from future market disruptions and rent hikes.
+Madison Sutton, a commercial and residential real estate expert, pointed out that instead of paying $10,000 or more each month for rent, business owners could be building equity while protecting themselves from future market disruptions and rent hikes.

 Pros and cons of leasing